 A process flow map was created to understand the possible places in which the defect was generated.
 Also, a Failure Mode and Effect Analysis (FMEA) was conducted to understand the possible risks.
-The process map shows all the possible points of cause and failure inspections.
+As projected in Figure 1, the process map shows all the possible points of cause and failure inspections.